H2muller/cropwizard_eval/README.md

 - API key to access CropWizard (or any RAG+LLM you want to test)
 - API keys for LLMs you plan to use (Currently supported: OpenAI)
 - LangChain API access
+- Ollama (optional, for local LLM evaluation)

 **Required Python packages (install via pip):**
 - argparse
 - requests
 - langchain-openai
+- langchain-ollama (for Ollama integration)
 - ragas
 - python-dotenv (optional)